jbossdemocentral/3scale-api-workshop/docs/labs/lab01.md

 ## Overview

-> Describe the general idea of the lab and what is the attendant going to learn.
+As APIs become more widespread in the enterprise, consist design and usage is critically important to improve re-usability.
+The more re-usable APIs are, the less friction there is for other internal or external teams to make progress.
+Having design standards and tools baked into the API development and maintenance process is a very powerful way to enable this consistency.

 ### Why Red Hat?

-> Add the keypoints why the attendant will find value using Red Hat products.
+RedHat is one of the founding members of the Linux Foundation Open API Initiative which is produces the leading standard for REST API specifications.
+Red Hat conistently uses this format throughout it's tooling, starting with the APICurio API Design editor.

 ### Skipping The Lab

-We know sometime we don't have enough time to go over step by step on the labs.
+We know sometimes we don't have enough time to go over step by step on the labs.
 So here is a short video where you can see how to create an OpenAPI Specification with Apicurio Studio. [link](wip-link)

 If you are planning to skip this lab and follow the next one, here is a [link](wip-link) to the generated specification on this lab.